mauriziocescon/ng-playground/readme.md

     const text = signal('');
     // ...

-    // can return an object that is
+    // can return an object that
-    // any ref can use to interact with
+    // any ref can use to interact
-    // the component
+    // with the component
+    // (public interface)
     return {
       text: text.asReadonly(),
     };